SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Related Work

 \section{Related Work}

-\paragraph{Audio--visual synchronisation and correspondence.} A long line of work formulates A/V learning as correspondence or temporal alignment. ~\cite{l3net} learns generic audio–visual correspondence from unlabelled video, while ~\cite{avts} casts synchronisation as in-time vs.\ out-of-time discrimination within the same clip.
-For faces, ~\cite{syncnet} introduces a two-stream embedding for lip–audio alignment and lag estimation; recent transformers such as ~\cite{vocalist} improve robustness across speech/singing with longer-range context.
+\paragraph{Audio--visual synchronisation and correspondence.} Audio--visual learning is often formulated as correspondence or temporal alignment.
+L3-Net~\cite{l3net} learns audio--visual correspondence from unlabelled video, while AVTS~\cite{avts} casts synchronisation as in-time vs.\ out-of-time discrimination within a clip.
+For faces, SyncNet~\cite{syncnet} introduces a two-stream embedding for lip–audio alignment and lag estimation, and Transformer-based models such as VocaLiST~\cite{vocalist} improve robustness across speech and singing with longer-range context.